Stripping & Re-Sealing Honed Black Granite

 I suggest you test strip an area right next to the bleach spot using acetone or you may have to use methylene chloride, which is a more potent solvent.

-You'll find complete instructions how to do all of this in the
+You'll find complete instructions how to do all of

-Reason is that if the bleach just etched the sealer, then it still needs to be stripped.
 Now the bleach may have actually stripped it, but the acetone should and the methylene chloride definitely will strip the sealers.

 Definitely provide maximum ventilation and take care when working with either.
 I'd say the bleach presents more immediate danger though, especially if you aren't diluting it much.
 You could get chlorine poisoning pretty quick.